Our Ecosystem -Meet the team

 Founder / Food Sustainability Strategist / Climate Educator & Resilience Facilitator

-“Since making the leap from chef to sustainable food systems strategist a decade ago, I've worked with industry-leading hospitality and retail organisations, ambitious producer start-ups, academics, farmers and NGOs across the food industry spearheading sustainable food operations, collaborating on research and developing global sustainability strategies.
+“As a chef and sustainable food systems strategist, I've worked with industry-leading hospitality and retail organisations, ambitious producer start-ups, academics, farmers and NGOs across the food industry spearheading sustainable food operations, collaborating on research and developing global sustainability strategies.

-I established Green Dial to support purpose-led food and hospitality businesses in evolving into the resilient, regenerative organisations our world needs…because I wanted to live and work joyfully in alignment with my values, and I’m so pleased to say that’s the energy we’ve sustained with our clients!
+I established Green Dial to support purpose-led food and hospitality businesses in evolving into the resilient, regenerative organisations our world needs - basically, because I wanted to live and work in alignment with my values.
+I’m so pleased to say that’s the energy we’ve sustained with our clients!

-I’ve seen that climate impact happens best when we support people in the inner-work of processing the reality of the climate crisis, so they can approach it from a place of opportunity and resilience, rather than fear.
+I’ve seen that climate impact happens best when we support people with processing the reality of what the climate crisis will mean, so they can approach it from a place of opportunity and resilience, rather than fear.

 So, as a climate resilience coach, grief facilitator and educator, I also work with climate-concerned individuals navigating the reality of living and working amidst the climate crisis, supporting them in creating meaningful, joyful, resilient lives and businesses for themselves, their people and our planet.